The Best Luxury Resorts & Beaches in Ponte Vedra

 Ponte Vedra Beach is a quiet beach town on Florida’s northeast coast.
 It is known for beautiful beaches, top golf courses, and oceanfront resorts.
 Visitors come here to relax by the water, enjoy great food, and spend time outdoors.
 In fact, TPC Sawgrass, home of The Players Championship, draws golf fans from around the world each year.

 The area offers more than golf and beach days.
-Wide beaches, sandy dunes, and nearby parks give visitors plenty to see and do.
-You can walk along the shore, watch birds, kayak through calm waters, or simply enjoy the ocean views.
+With wide beaches, sandy dunes, as well as plenty of nearby parks, you will have plenty to see and do.
+So, you can walk along the shore, watch birds, kayak through calm waters, or simply enjoy the ocean views.
 In addition, Ponte Vedra Beach sits between Jacksonville and St Augustine, so it is easy to explore other nearby attractions during your trip.
 Whether you want a golf getaway or a relaxing beach escape, this coastal destination offers both.

 For more information on the area, visit our Florida Atlantic Coast guide, or on Pinterest.